aiidaplugins/aiida-crystal17/docs/source/user_guide/calc_main.rst

 The ``parameter`` input data defines the content in the ``.d12`` input file, which is independent of the geometry.
+It follows the naming convention and structure described in the `CRYSTAL17 Manual <http://www.crystal.unito.it/Manuals/crystal17.pdf>`_.

 .. code-block:: python